saveriomiroddi/saveriomiroddi.github.io/_posts/2022-07-27-Unexpected-facts-to-account-when-moving-from-metal-to-the-cloud-AWS-.md

 ### The bottom line

 The application must have measures against connection drops from *all* the services, *all over* the application, even for services configured with redundant topologies.
 If this is not the case, unpredictable disruption of service will be experienced during service upgrades.

+## (OBSOLETE) Disks (EBS), also for database services, have an I/O budget

+(This section is now obsolete, as the `gp3` storage type has been made available both for EC2 and RDS instances)

+Even when an application doesn't make heavy use of disks, it happens sometimes that a certain event will trigger heavy I/O load, at least for a short time.

+In AWS, disks (EBS) have three main properties:

+- a max I/O budget
+- a refill I/O rate (I/O automatically refills at a certain rate)
+- a minimum guaranteed I/O

+If/when the application does heavy I/O, it risks to drain the I/O budget, therefore reaching the minimum guaranteed I/O. Even if such events are rare, they surely happen on any application, and they must be taken into account, since they can cause insufficient performance or even downtime.

+There are two strategies to handle this:

+1. make sure that heavy I/O never happens, and/or make the application I/O aware (e.g. by limiting writes), so that the application _never_ crosses a certain I/O threshold (or anyway, not for longer than a certain timeframe);
+2. increase the size of the disks (the refill rate is proportional to the disk size), so that even if the application performs heavy I/O, the budget refill quickly compensates the expenditure.

+Both solutions have an expense.

+Option (1) is possible, however, making the application handle I/O with certainty is a nontrivial task from a development perspective (that is, development cost), and it's a continuous job (since typically, applications add new features).

+Option (2) is easy to apply, but it has a monetary cost; large part of the disks will be left unused, which is undesirable.

+AWS has recently (2022) introduced the `gp3` disks, which have a high baseline, therefore, resolving the I/O budget problem.
+Cunningly though, AWS doesn't offer this disk type for RDS users, which are stuck with this problem, and related cost.

+### The bottom line

+If an application has I/O peaks (e.g updates dozens of millions of records in the database), even if seldom, the user must very carefully plan I/O costs, when moving to AWS.